 Department of Homeland Security

 You can’t talk about national security trends without talking about the Department of Homeland Security.
-The Department of Homeland Security is the main government agency tasked with defending our nation’s border and interior.
-At just twelve years of age the agency has over 240,000 employees and encompasses 22 agencies ranging from border control to aviation, to the coast guard and FEMA.
+The Department of Homeland Security is the main government agency that defends the nation’s border and interior.
+At just twelve years of age, the agency has over 240,000 employees and encompasses 22 agencies ranging from border control to aviation, to the coast guard and FEMA.

 Anti-Terror efforts are still the cornerstone of the Department of Homeland Security, and in 2014 were largely tied to border patrol, domestic investigations, and cybersecurity.
 One growing threat that fell under the purview of the DHS’ border control and domestic investigation auspices has included the rise of foreign fighters (those who leave their native country, travel abroad, and take up fighting towards extremist goals). the DHS is composed of 22 agencies, in 70 buildings, and 40 locations.
-The evolution of slick marketing and public relations channels for extremist entities online is a matter for cybersecurity experts to detect and monitor at the earliest of stages.
+The evolution of slick marketing and public relations channels for extremist entities online is a matter for cybersecurity experts to detect and monitor at the earliest stages.

 Department of Defense

 Perhaps the largest component in our homeland security is the Department of Defense: the world’s largest employer with over 3.2 million employees in the many defenses, intelligence, and military departments under its command.
 At 45% of the budgeted global military spending (more than the next 17 militaries combined) at times it’s hard to even give an update on the going-on in the DoD.
 In broad strokes, however, the most pressing DoD issues of 2014 have included the rise of ISIL and the now present threat of destabilization by climate change.